makersacademy/takeaway-challenge/README.md

 Thanks to Makers Academy (github: makersacademy) and Sam Morgan (github: sjmog) for teaching me to do the code good(we hope.)

 Thanks to Charlotte Feather (github: Charliefea), Charlotte Fereday (github: charlottebrf), Michael Jacobson (github: michaelbjacobson) and Kye Bracey (github: Kynosaur) for showing me how to check my output before I wreck my output.

+Thanks to Mario Ribeiro (github: marioribeiro) For hijacking my Twilio to gently reminding me to hide my info.